Four Policemen: Plans for the Four Policemen

 The Japanese attack on Pearl Harbor in December 1941 led to a change in Roosevelt's position.
-He transformed his trusteeship proposal into a proposal for Four Policemen – the United States, Britain, the Soviet Union, and China – to enforce the peace after the war for several years while other nations, friend and foe, would be disarmed.
+He transformed his trusteeship proposal into a proposal for Four Policemen – the United States, the United Kingdom, the Soviet Union, and China – to enforce the peace after the war for several years while other nations, friend and foe, would be disarmed.
 Roosevelt made his first references to the Four Policemen proposal in early 1942.
 This would not preclude the eventual formation of a worldwide organisation of nations "for the purpose of full discussion" provided "management" was left to the Four Policemen.

 He presented his postwar plans to Soviet foreign minister Vyacheslav Molotov, who had arrived in Washington on May 29 to discuss the possibility of launching a second front in Europe.
 The President said to Molotov that "he could not visualize another League of Nations with 100 different signatories; there were simply too many nations to satisfy, hence it was a failure and would be a failure".
 Roosevelt told Molotov that the Big Four must unite after the war to police the world and disarm aggressor states.
 When Molotov asked about the role of other countries, Roosevelt answered by opining that too many "policemen" could lead to infighting, but he was open to the idea of allowing other allied countries to participate.
 A memorandum of the conference summarizes their conversation:

 Roosevelt and Molotov continued their discussion of the Four Policemen in a second meeting on June 1.
 Molotov informed the President that Stalin was willing to support Roosevelt's plans for maintaining postwar peace through the Four Policemen and enforced disarmament.
 Roosevelt also raised the issue of postwar decolonization.
 He suggested that former colonies should undergo a period of transition under the governance of an international trusteeship prior to their independence.